 This elegant and slick documentary follows the life and work of artist Maya Lin’s Vietnam Veterans Memorial design, and its 1982 execution in Washington DC.
 Lin was a Yale graduate, selected from 1500 candidates who applied to design the monument.
 Lin’s solution for the piece came under great pressure from key political figures of the time, such as Pat Buchanan, Ronald Reagan, and Henry J. Hyde.
 They viewed her approach as too stark and “nihilistic” to stand.
 This documentary is a story about an artistic who held her ground, sticking to her vision in the face of mounting pressure.

 Double Take: The Art of Elizabeth King

 Elizabeth King is an artist whose innovative style is difficult to describe.
 Her work sits somewhere between the worlds of classical sculpture, and uncanny automata, creating an aesthetic that blurs the lines between realistic and virtual experience.
 Double Take focuses on both her artistic and educational careers, as both are carefully intertwined.

 The Woodmans: The Life of the Photographer

-This is a rather difficult film to watch but it’s one that will leave you thinking about art and lose and how the two are connected.
-It’s about an artistic family’s journey through unspeakable tragedy and the posthumous fame of their 22-year-old daughter, Francesca, whose haunting black-and-white self-portraits became the subject of great admiration after her suicide in 1981.
+This is a rather difficult watch, but it’s one that will leave you to ponder the connections of art and loss.
+It follows the journey of an artistic family, as they navigate unspeakable tragedy and the posthumous fame of their 22-year-old daughter Francesca, whose haunting self portraits became the subject of great admiration following her suicide in 1981.

 Which movies would you add to our list and why?